-It is imperative that alignment be checked before the pump is operated.

-The pump and gearbox were aligned and secured at the factory, but fastening hardware may have loosened during shipment.
-It is imperative that this hardware and the alignment be checked after the pump is installed and before operation.
+The alignment of the pump and motor is critical for trouble-free mechanical operation.
+The motor and pump must be mounted so that their shafts are aligned with and parallel to each other.
+The pump and motor were aligned and secured at the factory, but fastening hardware may have loosened during shipment.
+It is imperative that alignment be checked after the pump and piping are installed, and before operation.
 Adjustments may be made by loosening the securing hardware and shifting or shimming components as required.